Skip to Content

 Tucked inside the Arctic Circle in Northern Norway, Tromso is not the most obvious choice of place to visit during the Winter.

-The local tourist office offers many options of tours around the area, like visiting Sami tribes, seeing reindeers, skiing and tours to chase the Northern Lights and go around driving your own snowmobile, which is a fantastic experience, crossing frozen rivers and waterfalls.
+The local tourist office offers many options of tours around the area, like visiting Sami tribes, seeing reindeer, skiing, and tours to chase the Northern Lights and go around driving your own snowmobile, which is a fantastic experience, crossing frozen rivers and waterfalls.

 Leticia at Happee Travelers